 You can download an empty version of the movie character bio template here for free.
 All you need to do is fill in the blanks:

-Oftentimes a character bio will be presented along with a film treatment, logline, or synopsis of the story itself.
-If not, you may want more detail on the story as you send it out, but ultimately the structure and level of depth are up to you!
+If not, you may want more detail on the story as you send it out, but ultimately, the structure and level of depth are up to you!

 It’s hard to go wrong with making bios.
-Just be sure that you don’t burn yourself out.
 It’s also great to experiment with templates and formats, so if you haven’t done a bio before, be sure to do some research and get creative.

 Ultimately, the main goal of a character biography is to inspire you to write the best screenplay you can!

 Have you made many character bios before?
-Are there certain traits and details you like to include that we forgot above?
-Let us know in the comments below and good luck with your next writing project!
+Do you want to include certain traits and details that we forgot above?
+Let us know in the comments below, and good luck with your next writing project!